 RIP Viola Beach: Listen To Our Special Album Playback

 Who were Viola Beach?
 And what happened to them?
-Two years ago we lost a young band at the start of their career.
+Three years ago we lost a young band at the start of their career.
 Radio X remembers them and celebrates their music in this special programme.

 In 2016, we paid tribute to the young Warrington band Viola Beach by hosting a very special playback session of their debut album, a day ahead of its release.